fbpx

 by Cary Schwartz

-Not so fast—you still have some tasks ahead of you!
+Not so fast!
+You still have some important tasks ahead of you.

-The days and weeks after an event are a crucial time for follow-up tasks and provide an opportunity for you to further engage everyone who attended your event or contributed to it.
+The days and weeks after an event are a crucial time to follow-up with your supporters.
+This provides an opportunity for you to further engage everyone who attended your event or contributed to it.

-In this guide, we’ll prepare you to get your follow-up efforts right by covering five actionable tips you can apply to your next event.
+In this guide to charity event follow-up, we share five actionable tips you can apply after your next event.

 Let’s begin!